 The Summer Institute also offers a place for students to build a home before their first semester starts.
 They can begin to build close relationships with faculty, staff, and fellow OUS scholars and are introduced to a wealth of campus resources through the office of the Dean of the Faculty and the Dean of the College.

-For students and families coming to campus by car, there will be signs directing traffic to the upper campus parking lots near Gate House.
-Personal cars are not allowed to remain on campus during the five-week session.
+For students and families coming to campus by car, signs will direct traffic to the upper campus parking lots near 100 Hamilton Street.
+Personal cars are not allowed on campus during the five-week session.

 For those arriving in Utica or Syracuse by bus, train, or plane, we will provide shuttle services to campus.
 We will send a questionnaire regarding travel plans prior to the program.
 We urge students and their families to complete the questionnaire, even if arriving by car, so that we can plan accordingly for everyone's arrival.

-Gate House (campus map) is the summer residence for all OUS scholars in the Summer Institute.
-The Summer Institute's Community Liaisons (CLs) will also reside at Gate House.
+100 Hamilton Street (campus map) is the summer residence for all OUS scholars in the Summer Institute.
+The Summer Institute's Community Facilitators (CFs) and Academic Mentor (AM) will also reside at 100 Hamilton Street.

 OUS scholars should plan on bringing casual clothing, as well as one or two dressier outfits for special activities.
 The weather is generally moderate during the summer, but it can get cool during the evenings and early mornings while rising to quite warm temperatures during the day.